-This new version of our time lapse calculator helps you plan your time lapse footage.
-Let's answer a few questions to work out what you need.
+The CamDo time lapse calculator helps you plan your time lapse project with our UpBlink, BlinkX or Blink controllers for GoPro or as a guide for other cameras.
+It also lets you work out how long an external battery will last using our solar panels/enclosure.
+Simply enter the answers to a few questions to work out what you need.
 There are 3 main areas to consider:

 Numbers in boxes can be changed.
 The outputs will be recalculated based on the new value entered.

 Extra help will be available for each item as you move down the calculator.